 Improve employee engagement and productivity by keeping communications open.
 Transparency increases loyalty, engagement and collaboration, all of which work to reinforce positive behaviours.

 Very often there will be multiple team members working on the same matter or transaction.
 However, there are also occasions where individuals may take sole responsibility for a customer issue.
 In those scenarios, the system can break down if that individual leaves the business or goes on holiday.

 A fully transparent email system means that even in these situations, other team members can quickly pick up where another has left off without the need for lengthy handovers or impacting customer service.

-In most businesses, common questions and answers are exchanged on email.
+It is usual in most businesses to exchange questions and answers by email.
 However the beneficiaries of this information are limited to those who have been copied to the original email.
 In fact, this information sharing will likely be helpful to a wider audience.

 A shared inbox solves this problem without having to resort to bcc’ing the entire organisation.
 It also creates a central repository which new and old employees can search and draw upon to improve their own working practices.